To receive student financial aid, various eligibility requirements* must be met.

 Students are classified as dependent or independent because federal student aid programs are based on the idea that students, and their families, if applicable, have the primary responsibility for paying for post-secondary education.

-For the 2014-15 academic year, a student is considered an independent student if at least one of the following applies:
+For the 2017-18 financial aid award year, a student is considered an independent student if at least one of the following applies:

 - Is married as of the date completing the FAFSA